 Chemotherapy cream kills cancer cells in the skin.
-Because the body is less able to absorb the cream into the deep layers of the skin, it typically causes fewer side effects than oral or intravenous chemotherapy.
+It typically causes fewer side effects than oral or intravenous chemotherapy.

 This may make chemotherapy cream a suitable choice for early stage skin cancers and precancers.
 It may also be useful for eliminating human papillomavirus, which is a virus that can increase the risk of cancer, from the skin.

 This article will look at chemotherapy cream’s uses, effectiveness, side effects, and alternatives.

 Chemotherapy cream is a topical ointment or cream that a person applies to the skin.

 Doctors commonly prescribe a drug called 5-fluorouracil (5FU).
 It works by killing fast growing skin cells, including cancer cells and cells that are dividing so quickly that they may become cancer.

 Topical chemotherapy penetrates the outer layers of the skin.
 Doctors usually prescribe it to treat precancerous conditions, such as actinic keratosis.
 A person

 - Preventing skin cancer: Certain conditions, such as actinic keratosis, may become cancerous.
 Doctors sometimes prescribe ointment as an alternative to surgery to prevent cancer.
 They may also suggest chemotherapy cream to treat large areas of sun-damaged skin with many precancers.